FerretDB/FerretDB/website/blog/2023-03-21-mongodb-vs-postgresql-database-comparison.md

 ---
 slug: mongodb-vs-postgresql-database-comparison
-title: "MongoDB vs PostgreSQL: A Detailed Database Comparison"
+title: 'MongoDB vs PostgreSQL: A Detailed Database Comparison'
 authors: [alex]
 description: >
   Compare the features and benefits of MongoDB and PostgreSQL to determine which database management system is best for your application.